Screening for STD-STBBI

 Créa-MeD offers a quick screening service for the most common STBBI/STDs, chlamydia, gonorrhea, syphilis, hepatitis B and HIV.

 If no symptoms are present, screening can be carried out by a nurse in the private clinic.
 If you are experiencing symptoms, you will have to consult with a doctor.

 - For women, laboratory testing of vaginal secretions can be used to screen for vaginitis, trichinosis, and bacterial vaginal infections.
 Blood samples and vaginal swabs are taken by a nurse at the private clinic.

 - For men, screening for chlamydia and gonorrhea is done through polymerase chain reaction (PCR), which only requires a urine sample.

-- Results of serological tests for HIV, syphilis, and hepatitis are generally available in less than two business days.
-Screening results for chlamydia and gonorrhea normally take about five business days.
+- Results of serological tests for HIV, syphilis, and hepatitis are available within one business days.
+Screening results for chlamydia and gonorrhea take two business days.